qxoko/August/README.md

 + `August: Split Files`

   Breaks a master file back down into its constituent files.
 (See [Split/Merge Workflow](#a-splitmerge-workflow)).

++ `August: Make PDF` ⚠️ requires [Wrap](https://github.com/wraparound/wrap)

+  Builds a PDF from the focused file.
+The PDF will be saved alongside the Fountain file.
+Can also be triggered with `ctrl+B` or `cmd+B` if the current build system is set to `August`.

 + `August: Add Scene Numbers`